Skip to content

 For Sharjah free-zone tenants the QFZP audit requirement does not add a new obligation — the zone-level audit requirement already mandates audited financials annually.
 What it adds is the substance-and-activity documentation that needs to sit alongside the audit pack so the FTA can test the Qualifying Income classification on any future CT audit.

-Big-4, mid-tier, or accredited boutique?
+Big-4, mid-tier, or accredited independent firm?

 Three tiers map to different Sharjah SME profiles: